FoamScience/openfoam-apptainer-packaging/docs.md

 > We take OpenFOAM as an example here, but containers for any other HPC software
 > package can be built in the same way.

-## Build apptainer containers for OpenFOAM
+## Build Apptainer containers for OpenFOAM

 You only need to: